Shivta: Excavation history

 In January 1938, a suitcase, which contained artifacts, documents, and photographs from the archaeological excavations at Shivta, was forgotten at the Haifa port.
 The suitcase belonged to Harris Dunscombe Colt (1901—1973), the excavator of Shivta.
 Colt never came to claim the forgotten suitcase, nor was it ever sent to him.
 The suitcase was eventually shipped to Jerusalem and its contents were never studied or published.

 The artifacts, which consist of small items like jewelry, door hinges, nails, pieces of glass, objects made from bone, ivory and wood, and shards of pottery inscribed with Arabic and Greek writing, are now on display at the Hecht Museum at the University of Haifa.

 In the late 1940s, Bellarmino Bagatti continued work at the northern church, and in the 1950s Nelson Glueck researched Shivta's ecology.
 Between 1958-1960, Michael Avi-Yonah and made the site accessible, in the process also clearing the central church of debris.

-In the 1960s, botanist Michael Evenari studied the economy of Shivta and water collection in its arid environment, his methods of experimental archaeology offering important insights into subsistence farming in the Negev desert.
+In the 1960s, botanist Michael Evenari studied the economy of Shivta and water collection in its arid environment, his methods of experimental archaeology offering important insights into subsistence farming in the Negev desert and agricultural projects.

 Between 1970-1976, Avraham Negev led various surveys, others following with a number of small digs, theoretical studies and mapping efforts.
 A 2000-2001 in-depth study of Shivta's water systems, based on surveys and analysis, was the work of Tsvika Tsuk.